rajnandan1/kener/docs.md

 ```

 ## Custom Deployment
 Kener should be run using `prod.js` script.
-It needs minimum two environment variables

 - `PUBLIC_KENER_FOLDER=./build/client/kener`
-- `tz=UTC`
+- node prod.js

-We recommend not to change these variables

 It also needs to yaml files to work
 - site.yaml